Skip to main content

 Location: Prairie View, TX

-Established in 1876, Prairie View A&M University has the distinctions of being the second-oldest public institution of higher education in Texas, and the first state-supported college in Texas for African Americans.
-Over the University’s nearly 150-year history, it has awarded more than 46,000 degrees.
+Established in 1876, Prairie View A&M University holds the distinction of being the second-oldest public institution of higher education in Texas and the first state-supported college in the State for African Americans.
+Over the University’s nearly 150-year history, it has awarded more than 82,000 academic degrees.

-Today PVAMU is known for its top-notch education, low student-to-faculty ratio (18:1), Division I athletics, gorgeous campus, and Panther Lanes (a community bowling center).
-PVAMU is also one of just four HBCUs with the honor of being designated an All-Steinway School.
+Today, PVAMU is known for its top-notch education, low student-to-faculty ratio (16:1), Division I athletics, gorgeous campus, and Panther Lanes (a community bowling center).
+PVAMU is also one of just five HBCUs designated as an All-Steinway School, a commitment to providing their students and faculty with only the finest pianos—from practice to performance—for the study of music in higher education.

 Location: Houston, TX

 Located in the heart of Houston’s Third Ward, a predominantly Black community, is Texas Southern University.
-Home to more than 9,500 students and over 1,000 faculty members, the University plays an important role as a cultural and community center in Houston.
+Home to just under 7,000 undergraduates, more than 8,600 total students, and over 1,400 staff and faculty members, the University serves as a cultural and community center in Houston.
 TSU is known equally well for its rigorous undergraduate programs and its professional schools and graduate programs, such as the Thurgood Marshall School of Law.

 Location: Austin, TX